 |Some rare Gram-positive bacteria other than those in the second row.||growth with no gas||no growth||no growth|

 With the use of EMB Agar (which contains lactose and gram-positive inhibitors) in the isolation process, coliforms are detected by their acidic colonies from which isolates are chosen for identification by the use of the appropriate differential media.

 One must realize that coliforms do not constitute a discrete taxonomic group.
 Usually they are ultimately identified as various species of enteric bacteria of the genera Escherichia, Enterobacter, Klebsiella and Citrobacter, and a coliform isolate from an EC Broth enrichment is usually identified as E. coli.
 That does not mean that these genera are to be therefore categorized as coliforms!
 Out in the real world, one may encounter many "exceptional" strains of these genera that do not conform to the definition of coliform.
 Many pathogenic E. coli strains do not ferment lactose, and it is sometimes very difficult to differentiate them from Shigella.
-Also, most strains of Citrobacter (such as the one we use in Experiment 14A) very weakly attack lactose and may be initially confused with Salmonella when isolations are made from clinical or natural samples.
+Also, many strains of Citrobacter very weakly attack lactose (if at all) and may be initially confused with Salmonella when isolations are made from clinical or natural samples.
 So, considering the absolute definition of this non-taxonomic term, there can be no such thing as a non-lactose-fermenting coliform.

 Overall Summary of the Procedure